Drive sales on autopilot with ecommerce-focused features

 - Visual automation builder included

-- No sending limits or success taxes
+- No sending limits or contact-based price increases

 Cons